giellalt/lang-gle/gle.md

+* * *
+<small>This (part of) documentation was generated from [../src/cg3/functions.cg3](http://github.com/giellalt/lang-gle/blob/main/../src/cg3/functions.cg3)</small>
+# Irish morphological analyser                      !
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF Irish LANGUAGE.

- # Multichar_Symbols definitions
+ # Definitions for Multichar_Symbols

 ## Analysis symbols
-The morphological analyses of wordforms of UNDEFINED language are presented in this system in terms of following symbols.
+The morphological analyses of wordforms for the Irish language are presented in this system in terms of the following symbols.
 (It is highly suggested to follow existing standards when adding new tags).